hironobu-s/conoha-iso/README-en.md

 # ConoHa ISO

-This is a simple tool that send the download request to APIs in [ConoHa](https://www.conoha.jp/).
-This also execute to insert or eject ISO image from VPS.
+This is a simple tool that send the download request to the API in [ConoHa](https://www.conoha.jp/).
+You will able to handle the ISO image from the CLI more easily.

-You can handle only ISO image via APIs in ConoHa, but you can handle it from CLI more easily.

 ## Install